 Amid all the fanfare, pomp and ceremony of the wedding of Prince William and Catherine Middleton we have the marvellous news that Prince Harry’s Best Man speech was leaked to the press.
 Only it wasn’t!

-Fortunately for everyone concerned the spoof became clear once the story was picked up by a host of news services worldwide.
+Fortunately for everyone concerned the spoof became clear.
+But only once a host of news services worldwide picked up the story.

 Ptarmigan Bell Pottinger’s client is Article 10, the presentation services group.
 They are clearly delighted with all the publicity.
 Money well spent.

 So could the 300 plus guests at the Buckingham Palace dinner this evening really be in store for a Best man’s speech that includes a line of gags and revealing stories about the second in line to the throne?
 It’s a distinct possibility.
 But risque one-liners borrowed from Grandpa Prince Philip?
 Perhaps not.